Cesar312/retail-sales-data-lake-predictive-analytics/README.md

 - **Analyze**
   - The published data is queried via Databricks SQL or Spark DataFrames, enabling fast aggregations and computations.
 - **Prediction**
-  - Using PySpark ML, a pipeline transforms features into a format suitable for ML model training,
+  - Using PySpark ML, a pipeline transforms features into a format suitable for ML model training.
   - Define a linear regression model to a workflow that predicts retail sales while tracking the experiments with evaluation metrics and logging.
 - **Deployment**
   - From the MLflow tracking server, access the trained model to make real-time predictions.